fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_aws/readme_en.md

 - module `opnode`
   - Create the Bastion host for working.
   - Set up permissions for access using the SSH key created in the Preparation.
-  - The Worker Node of the Managed Node Group is only allowed to use SSH from the Bastion host.
+  - The Worker Node of the Managed Node Group is only accessible via SSH from the Bastion host.
   - `instance_type`: Instance type of the Bastion host